 Heat your upper shoulders and neck.
 It may give some relief from neck pain.
 You can use a heat pack or just a good hot shower.
 Get a massage to loosen out the neck and shoulders.

 Stretch the muscles around the neck and shoulders after training.
 Besides stretching, try to strengthen the neck muscles.
 You can read here more about strength training.

-Products for Neck Pain Treatment
+Products for Neck Pain Treatment on eBay

 Books about Neck Pain Treatment